rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 :arrow_right: With **Git Bash** on **Windows**, the terminal might freeze after typing `python` and never respond.
 If that happens, look under the [Troubleshooting on Windows](#troubleshooting-on-windows) section below for help.

 Try importing the installed packages to confirm their installation.
 If you do not see any errors, then you are all ready to begin the project!

+Only `import pygame` will show some output.
+If you see nothing after typing `import numpy`, `import OpenGL`, and `import OpenGL.GL`, that means they loaded without any trouble!
+Here is what that might look like:

 ```bash
 >>> import pygame